 It gets complex because most references to the airfield placed it on the Bardowie Estate, owned by wealthy landowner James Taylor on Victoria Road.
 Opinion is actually divided among the people who remembered aviation in those days in the area as to whether aircraft were flying from paddocks on the east or the west side of Victoria Road, as James Taylor owned both sides; though several people reckoned it was Taylor's "Pond Paddock" which was on the west side.

 Bardowie Estate encroached into boundaries of the Cambridge race track, as the track was too large to fit the Greenbely and spilled onto Taylor's land.

-I assume, but have not confirmed, that the piece of land was leased to the Trotting Club by Taylor.
-Half the track lay in the greenbelt land, which is council owned (or public owned at least).
+It is assumed, but have not confirmed, that the piece of land was leased to the Trotting Club by Taylor.
+Half the track lay in the greenbelt land, which is council owned (i.e. public owned).
 The other half of the mile long track went into private land, that of Mr Taylor.

 This area, on the corner of Taylor Street and Victoria Road had also been used for polo by the Cambridge Polo Club.
 So this is why some reports of aircraft in the Polo Ground were made in the newspapers.

 It has to be remembered that Cambridge's trotting track used to be quite a lot larger than it is today.
 In fact around twice the size.
 The track extended all the way out across the Greenbelt area of Taylor Street, and out to virtually touch Victoria Road.
 So most of the Greenbelt we now see on Taylor-Victoria corner, and all of the track today, was all on the inside of the old track!
 A massive area.